 Approximately 90 minutes long, this walking tour covers the Funk Zone: Santa Barbara’s converted warehouse district.
-This tour is ideal for learning about the history of this blue collar/industrial part of town and how it has transitioned over time, while also getting an overview of the wine tasting rooms, brew pubs, eateries and art galleries offered in the 10 square block area.
+With 12 stops, you will learn about the history of this blue collar/industrial part of town and how it has transitioned over time, while also getting an overview of the wine tasting rooms, brew pubs, eateries and art galleries offered in the 10 square block area.
 All tour goers get a Funk Zone Map; a very handy reference guide that lists more than 60 tasting rooms, restaurants and art studios.
+A wine tasting option ($8 per person for 3 tastings) adds to the experience.
+(The tasting occurs in the middle of the tour and adds 30 minutes to the tour length.)

 The tour is led by John Ummel, a retired, long-time resident of Santa Barbara.
 John started the Funk Zone tour after successfully launching his Waterfront Tour in June of 2017.
 Hand-picked 11 x 17 old photographs add to the experience.
 The tour begins and ends at the palm plaza directly across from the Hotel Californian (36 State St), one block up from Stearns Wharf.